Frogman7/SimpleAutoDiscovery/README.md

 ### Client
 #### Create Server Information class
+You can either use the base implementation of ServerInformation which once instantiated will provide you with the raw data returned by the server in bytes.
-For now you'll need to create your own implementation of the ServerInformationBase class depending on your needs.
+However I'd advise that you create your own implementation of the ServerInformation class based on your needs.
 ```csharp
 // Custom Server Information inheriting from ServerInformationBase
 {